7uhinn/HealthX/README.md

 # HealthX
-Smart Watch for health fitness.
+Smart Watch for health and fitness.